Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 As Douglas said in the movie "Wall Street": "Desire is a good thing".
 Rich dad said it another way: "Guilty is worse than desire because guilt robs the body of the soul."
 And to me, Elena.
 Roosevelt said it well: "Do what is right in your heart—because you will always be criticized no matter what you do.
 If you do, you will be criticized; if you don't, you will still be criticized."

 "Okay, I decided to use my fear of people who collect sand to kick sand in their faces to make me stronger and in doing so make everyone else weaker.
-I forced myself to think How to earn extra money is like going to the gym and doing weights, the more 'money muscle' I develop in my mind, the stronger I am.
+I forced myself to think about How to earn extra money is like going to the gym and doing weights, the more 'money muscle' I develop in my mind, the stronger I am.
 Now, I'm not afraid of these people anymore."

 "And if I end up like my dad did Pay myself, or not pay at all, and I'll be weaker, and I'll be surrounded by bosses, managers, tax officials, bill collectors, landowners all my life, just because I don't have good financial habits."

-If you Know your lack of knowledge on a subject, don't try to hide it, because that's deceiving yourself, what you should do is go to an expert in the field or a book on the subject and start educating right away Own.
+If you know your lack of knowledge on a subject, don't try to hide it, because that's deceiving yourself, what you should do is go to an expert in the field or a book on the subject and start educating right away Own.

 - Overcome the fear of losing money and see the opportunities behind the risks;